Award Winning Engineering

 My early career included quite a bit of civil engineering (water, sewer, roads, drainage, land development) as well as structural.
 In the past ten years, I have narrowed my practice to structural only.

 I do 100 +/- jobs a year: residential, commerical, and industrial.
 About half involve new construction and half are repairs, upgrades, additions, or remodels.

 As a consultant, my goal is to save the client money through efficient design.
 In the world of structural engineering, in most cases more concrete, wood, and steel is not better, it just costs more.

 From 2011 - 2016 I was the structural expert on an international team of consultants who traveled all over North America helping big builders get "Lean".
 Lean means the elimination of waste in business.
 Essentially anything a customer won't willingly pay for is waste and should be removed from the process.
 For example: oversized beams, headers, and posts; more concrete and steel than is needed; framing hardware such as holdowns, straps, and clips that will never actually see load; and shear walls that will never resist wind or earthquake forces.

-I'm such a proponent of lean, in 2010 I published a book on the subject: Green Framing - An Advanced Framing How-To Guide.
+I'm such a proponent of lean, in 2010 I wrote and published a book on the subject: Green Framing - An Advanced Framing How-To Guide.

 How I Work With Architects and Designers

 After 30 years of working with dozens of architects and designers, I've determined that the most efficient way to collaborate is for me to stick to analysis while the arch/designer handles the design.
 This means that I look to the arch/designer for complete, or almost complete, plans before I start the engineering process.